The criminal background check (CBC) of a prospective employee or volunteer begins after:

 Providers are required to keep the following forms on file:

-- The Applicant Consent Form for Fingerprinting, signed by the applicant, for six years after the party ceases to be a subject individual (generally, when he or she is no longer an employee); and
+- The Applicant Consent Form for Fingerprinting, signed by the applicant, for six years after the party ceases to be a subject individual (generally, when they are no longer an employee); and

 - Safety assessments upon notification of a subsequent arrest of an employee or volunteer.